NuGet/Home/proposed/2022/cpm-dotnet-cli-add-package-support.md

     1. Project1 will evaluate the Directory.Packages.props file in the Repository\Solution1\ directory.
     2. Project2 will evaluate the Directory.Packages.props file in the Repository\ directory.
     Sourced from <https://devblogs.microsoft.com/nuget/introducing-central-package-management/>

+    Another potential solution would be to create a command line argument that takes in the `Directory.packages.props` file's path that the user intends to update, rather than choosing the closest props file by deafult.
-- The abscence of `Directory.Packages.Props` file for CPM onboarded projects fallback to the current behavior that is adding/updating `PackageReference` & `Version` to the project file.
+- The absence of the `Directory.Packages.Props` file for CPM onboarded projects means that the project is not onboarded to CPM.
 As per [Jeff Kluge's](https://github.com/jeffkl) comment [on a GitHub issue](https://github.com/NuGet/Home/issues/11903#issuecomment-1161996051), `At this time, the customers must use a file named Directory.Packages.props or set an MSBuild property to indicate what file you want to use.
 Using other files and importing it manually is not a supported scenario.`.
-- Scenarios `9`, `10` and `11` mentioned in the `Functional explanation` requires clarity about the command functionality.
-Currently there are 2 behaviors defined for these scenarios in this proposal.
+Therefore the tool will fall back to the current behavior that is adding/updating the `PackageReference` & `Version` in the project file.
+    - If a user wants to onboard to CPM, they will have to create the `Directory.Packages.Props` explicitly through a CLI commandline argument/CLI command or manually.
+This will ensure that the file is created in the intended location.
+In any case, the `Directory.Packages.Props` file will not be implicitly created for the user.
 - `dotnet add package` by design supports only `PackageReference` style projects.
 Hence `Packages.Config` style projects remain unsupported.
+If a user does try to use a `Packages.Config` style project with CPM, an error message should be displayed.